Discrete versions of the transport equation and the Shepp-Olkin conjecture: Discrete gradient field models

-where $g_k(t) = \sum_{x,y} \wt{\pi}_{x,y} \bino{y-x-1}{t}{k-x}$.
-Since for any $x$, the convolution $(1-t) \bino{m-1}{t}{x} + t \bino{m-1}{t}{x-1} = \bino{m}{t}{x}$, in Equation (\ref{eq:gozlan}) we can express
+where $g_k(t) = \sum_{x,y} \wt{\pi}_{x,y} \operatorname {Bin}_{k-x}(y-x-1, t)$.
+Since for any $x$, the convolution $(1-t) \operatorname{Bin}_{x}(m-1, t) + t \operatorname {Bin}_{x-1}(m-1, t) = \operatorname{Bin}_{x}(m, t)$, in equation (\ref{eq:gozlan}) we can express

-and substituting in Equation (\ref{eq:alphavals}) we obtain:
+and substituting in equation (\ref{eq:alphavals}), we obtain

-In future work, we hope to consider the question of which interpolations in the form of Equation (\ref{eq:gozlan}) induce coefficients satisfying $0 \leq \alpha_k(t) \leq 1$. \end{proof} \begin{example}[Translation case] Hillion considered the translation case, where $f(1)_{k+m} = f(0)_k = f_k$ for some $m$.
-Theorem 1.1 of \cite{hillion2} proved that if $f$ is log-concave (that is $f_k^2 \geq f_{k-1} f_{k+1}$ for all $k$), the entropy is concave in $t$.
-This paper generalizes Hillion's result: the conditions of Theorem \ref{th:ConvexityEntropy} can be verified and the concavity of entropy is reproved.
+\upqed\end{pf} In future work, we hope to consider the question of which interpolations in the form of equation (\ref {eq:gozlan}) induce coefficients satisfying $0 \leq\alpha_k(t) \leq1$.

+\begin{example}[(Translation case)] Hillion considered the translation case, where $f(1)_{k+m} = f(0)_k = f_k$ for some $m$.
+Theorem~1.1 of \cite{hillion2} proved that if $f$ is log-concave (i.e., $f_k^2 \geq f_{k-1} f_{k+1}$ for all $k$), the entropy is concave in $t$.
+This paper generalizes Hillion's result: the conditions of Theorem~\ref{th:ConvexityEntropy} can be verified, and the concavity of entropy is reproved.

-In particular we interpolate by $\pi_{x,y}$ supported only on $\{ (x,y): y-x = m \}$, so that $\wt{\pi} = \pi$, and clearly $v = m$.
-Then Equation (\ref{eq:split}) simplifies to give $f_k(t) = (1-t) g_{k}(t) + t g_{k-1}(t)$, and Equation (\ref{eq:alphaval}) becomes
+In particular we interpolate by $\pi_{x,y}$ supported only on $\{ (x,y)\dvtx y-x = m \}$, so that $\wt{\pi} = \pi$, and clearly $v = m$.
+Then equation (\ref{eq:split}) simplifies to give $f_k(t) = (1-t) g_{k}(t) + t g_{k-1}(t)$, and equation (\ref{eq:alphaval}) becomes

-so that clearly $\alpha_k(t)$ lies between $0$ and $1$ for all $k$ and $t$.
+so that clearly $\alpha_k(t)$ lies between $0$ and $1$ for all $k$ and $t$.\vadjust{\goodbreak}

 Equation (\ref{eq:transalphachoice}) shows that GLC, Condition \ref{cond:glc}, holds with equality in this case.
 Further $k$-monotonicity, Condition \ref{cond:kmon}, holds as a consequence of log-concavity of $g_k(t)$ (which follows from log-concavity of $f$).
 The $t$-monotonicity, Condition \ref{cond:tmon}, is less straightforward, but can be verified using direct calculation, using the log-concavity of $h$. \end{example}